 - To enable IAFL leadership to plan for the future: we provide management reports to the IAFL Executive Committee and Board of Governors although most of the information in these reports is anonymised

-- To manage applications to join IAFL: we use application data to provide you with information about the IAFL application process; to request references; to record receipt of payment; to process the application through the review and decision process; to inform you of the outcome of your application; and to report to IAFL leadership on recruitment and expansion of IAFL
+- To manage applications to join IAFL: we use application data to provide you with information about the IAFL application process; to request references; to record receipt of payment; to process the application through the review and decision making process; to inform you of the outcome of your application; and to report to IAFL leadership on recruitment and expansion of IAFL

 - To inform those with an interest in IAFL about forthcoming events: If you have previously attended an IAFL open meeting or applied to join IAFL, we believe that there is legitimate interest to invite you to attend our open conferences.
 These conferences are a great way to learn about international family law, to get to know IAFL and for us to get to know you and to network with other international family lawyers.